Deciphering the coalescence behavior of Coulomb-Schr\"odinger atomic wave functions from an operator product expansion: Proof of Operator Product Expansion in Coulomb-Schr odinger field theory

-{ \it Proof of Operator Product Expansion in Coulomb-Schr\"odinger field theory.} The goal is to prove the momentum-space version of OPE, \eqref{Exact:OPE:momentum:space}, to all orders in $Z\alpha$.
+The goal is to prove the momentum-space version of OPE, \eqref{Exact:OPE:momentum:space}, to all orders in $Z\alpha$.
 The proof here is similar in spirit, but technically considerably simpler, than that for the renormalizable quantum field theories~\cite{Zimmermann:1970,Collins1984}.
 We note that Hofmann {\it et al.}~\cite{Hofmann:2013oia} recently proved an OPE relation governing the electron-electron coalescence behavior starting from the Hamiltonian of the jellium model, but essentially in a nonperturbative fashion.
 Our proof is entirely based on perturbation theory.
-Moreover, to our knowledge, this is the first time that the HNET field is introduced to define an OPE relation.
+Moreover, here the HNET field is introduced to define an OPE relation.

 Operator product expansion is an operator equation, which is insensitive to the presence of other fields or external states.
-We take this freedom to investigate the following connected Green functions: \bseq
+We take this freedom to investigate the following connected Green's functions: \bseq

-\eseq where $p^\mu$, $k^\mu$ can be chosen as arbitrary 4-momenta that are much smaller than $m$.
-The subscript ``amp'' in \eqref{Def:three:amputated:Green:functions} implies that the external propagators carrying soft momenta $p$ and $k$ get amputated.
+\eseq where $p^\mu$, $k^\mu$ can be chosen as arbitrary 4-momenta that are much smaller than $m$. {In this nonrelativistic theory, the particle number must be conserved, so the above Green's functions are sufficient to draw a complete OPE relation. } The subscript ``amp'' in \eqref{Def:three:amputated:Green:functions} implies that the external propagators carrying soft momenta $p$ and $k$ get amputated.

-The strategy is to verify that, order by order in $Z\alpha$, the large $|{\bf q}|$ behavior of the Green function $\Gamma$ does possess the following factorized structure:
+The strategy is to verify that, order by order in $Z\alpha$, the large $|{\bf q}|$ behavior of the Green's function $\Gamma$ does possess the following factorized structure\footnote{{Formally we take the inserted momentum $\vb{q}$ to infinity, but in the context of NREFT, such a quantity cannot exceed the electron mass $m$.
+What this limit actually means is to take $\vb{q}$ to a value where it is much larger than the inverse of Bohr radius $1/a_0$ but smaller than $m$ in the meantime.
+Similarly, in coordinate space, we take $r\to0$ formally, but in fact $r$ takes a value smaller than $1/m$ but much larger than $a_0$. }}:

 Due to the specific causal structure of the propagators associated with electron, nucleus, and Coulomb photon,